808scripty/Scripty-Shader-Re-coded-Edition/README.md

+_For now, main branch are expected to receive "some" changes from AL3 branch. this was done on purpose to save progress&convenient testing across different devices. **Download from release page unless you wan't to look at my progresses on this shader**._

+---

 ### Scripty Shader Re-coded Edition
   **shader Developed to be compatible for low end PC & mobile (Pojav, Zalith, Etc,,, & any PC)**